SamG101-Developer/SPP-Primer/Writerside/topics/1-Getting-Started.md

   programming.

 - **Efficient**: S++ is designed to be both efficient for the user to program in, and efficient for the machine to execute.
-This is achieved by stripping out legacy features in other languages, and forcing type inference, to reduce how much the user has to type.
+This is achieved by stripping out legacy features in other languages, and forcing type inference to reduce how much the user has to type.

 - **Safety** S++ is designed to be a safe language, by using second-class borrows, enforcing the law of exclusivity, and tracking ownership throughout blocks.
-Using these three techniques together ensures safety in every aspect of the language, without having to use lifetime analysis or a garbage collector.
+Using these three techniques together ensures safety in every aspect of the language, without having to use lifetime analysis or a reference counting.

 ## Language Features
 #### Syntax & Semantics